What are the Best High Schools in America? Top 15 Ranked Schools

 U.S. News recently released its latest list of the best high schools in America.
 We’ll take a look at some of the schools on the list and whether the rankings are warranted.

 A new report from U.S. News and World Report reveals the top-rated high schools in America, but it is not without its share of accolades and controversy.
 This list was compiled after the publication carefully analyzed 22,000 high schools in 49 states and the District of Columbia.
-Schools were awarded gold, silver or bronze medals, based on a range of criteria.
+Schools were awarded gold, silver, or bronze medals, based on a range of criteria.
 While some schools are celebrating their inclusion on the list, others are left scratching their heads, wondering how and why they were selected among so many good high schools across the country.

 Three Steps to the Top-Ranked Schools

 The creation of the U.S. News list was achieved through a three-step process, which was implemented by the American Institutes for Research (AIR).
-First the publication looked at student performance, by weighing math and reading scores on high school proficiency tests against the percentage of economically disadvantaged students at the school.
+First, the publication looked at student performance, by weighing math and reading scores on high school proficiency tests against the percentage of economically disadvantaged students at the school.
 Schools that scored higher statistically than the state average were evaluated through the next step in the process.

 Next, U.S. News and AIR looked at whether the least advantaged students were performing at a higher rate than the state average.
-This list included Hispanic, African-American and low-income students.
+This list included Hispanic, African-American, and low-income students.
 Schools that were performing better than average in this area proceeded to the next step of the evaluation process.

-Finally, schools were judged on their college-readiness, through Advanced Placement or International Baccalaureate test data.
+Finally, schools were judged on their college readiness, through Advanced Placement or International Baccalaureate test data.
 Both of these programs offer college-level courses across the country, as well as the ability for students to earn college credits while still in high school.
 U.S. News and AIR looked both at the rate of participation in IB and AP programs and the test scores those students received on AP and IB tests.

-Significance of Gold, Silver and Bronze
+The significance of Gold, Silver, and Bronze

-Out of the full 22,000 high schools included in this assessment, U.S. News awarded gold, silver and bronze medals to 4,877.
+Out of the full 22,000 high schools included in this assessment, U.S. News awarded gold, silver, and bronze medals to 4,877.
 The explanation of the various awards can be found on the U.S. News website, which offers the following guidelines:

 Gold and silver awards were given to the top-performing schools in the country, which met all three of the criteria listed above.
 The schools were divided into gold and silver categories based on their college-readiness index – a measure of how much exposure students gain to college-level work while still in high school, and how they perform on that work.
 Gold medal schools represent the top 500 schools in the country, while approximately 1,500 are listed in the silver medal category.

-Bronze medal winners met the criteria for state test performance, but did not demonstrate full college readiness at this time.
-In other words, these schools did not currently offer AP or IB programs, or possess other methods for assessing college readiness.
+Bronze medal winners met the criteria for state test performance but did not demonstrate full college readiness at this time.
+In other words, these schools did not currently offer AP or IB programs or possess other methods for assessing college readiness.
 In some cases, schools might offer an alternative program to AP or IB, but these were not included in the criteria used for this listing.

 And the Winners Are…

 The top 15 schools on the U.S. News list have a number of common features, including a 100-percent testing rate in either IB or AP.
 Student-teacher ratios did vary considerably among these schools.
 However, the large majority tend to boast a relatively small ratio, indicating students might be reaping the benefits of more personalized instruction in some of these institutions.
-The list of the top 15 schools in the country include (in numeric order):
+The list of the top 15 schools in the country includes (in numeric order):

 1. School for the Gifted and Talented (Dallas, Texas)